freeCodeCamp/freeCodeCamp/guide/english/certifications/front-end-libraries/bootstrap/add-elements-within-your-bootstrap-wells/index.md

 ---
 ## Add Elements within Your Bootstrap Wells

-In the last challenge, you had created a div with the well class, this challenge now requires you to add 3 button elements in each of the wells.
+In the last challenge, you created a div with the well class.
+This challenge now requires you to add 3 button elements in each of the wells.

 ### Hint